Best daily deals

 Should you buy the Bose QuietComfort Earbuds or Sony WF-1000XM4?

 At the same price, the choice for most people should be pretty straightforward—go with Sony.
-The Sony WF-1000XM4 has superior Bluetooth codec support and provides a better fit and seal for most people via foam ear tips.
+The Sony WF-1000XM4 has superior Bluetooth codec support and, thanks to the foam ear tips, provides a better fit and seal for most people.

-The Sony earbuds are also smaller, more portable, and in our opinion more aesthetically pleasing.
-With longer battery life and faster charging, the Sony earbuds will fit seamlessly into most people’s lifestyles.
+The Sony earbuds are also smaller, more portable, and, in our opinion, more aesthetically pleasing.
+With longer battery life and faster charging, they will fit seamlessly into most people’s lifestyles.

 The Sony WF-1000XM4 noise-canceling true wireless earbuds in black against a white background.